 Humanities – Students learn how art, music, and architecture influenced and continue to influence society.

 “I would stress that the arts take us into imagined worlds created by different minds and enable us to understand how others live.
 We are what we read, the museums we visit, and the performances we see and hear.”
-By Daniel R. Schwarz, Cornell University
+Daniel R. Schwarz, Cornell University

 Literary exposure – Because TRISMS students are reading many excerpts, they are able to become familiar with and analyze far more literature than they would if they read complete books.